zhongzishi/dify-sandbox-py/README.md

 ![](/images/Xnip2024-11-25_11-31-33.jpg)

 ## Notes
+我来帮你翻译成地道的英文：

+## Notes
-- Network access control has been removed, network access is enabled by default
+- Network access restrictions have been removed; network access is enabled by default
+- Using UV as the dependency manager for faster package installation, allowing millisecond-level dependency installation on restart
-- Third-party dependency installation works the same as the official version - place your dependencies in `/docker/volumes/sandbox/dependencies/python-requirements.txt` and restart the sandbox
+- Third-party dependencies can be installed following the official method: simply add required dependencies to `/docker/volumes/sandbox/dependencies/python-requirements.txt` and restart the sandbox
-- The image only includes FastAPI-related dependencies by default.
-Any additional dependencies you need must be added to python-requirements.txt
+- The image only contains FastAPI-related dependencies.
+Any additional dependencies you need must be manually added to python-requirements.txt